LambdaSchool/Sprint-Challenge--Security-Theory/security/README.md

 long as you don't share actual passwords/secrets).
 As a stretch goal, write a blog post about your security setup describing what you’ve learned and tips you have for others.

+  I have taken a few of these steps already, including setting up 2fa on my accounts and using a password manager.
+Also, I don't connect to public hotspots, and my local network has firewalls.
+Also I use a ssh key for my github account.
+However, this is primarily for convencience so I don't have to login everytime I make a push.